D'or Fischer: College career

-Fischer was born in Philadelphia, Pennsylvania, and did not play basketball for the school when he attended Upper Darby High School.
+Fischer was born in Philadelphia, Pennsylvania, and did not play basketball as a student at Upper Darby High School.

 Fischer played college basketball at Northwestern State University and also at West Virginia University with the West Virginia Mountaineers.
-As a sophomore, he was honorable mention all-Southland Conference selection after averaging 9.8 points, 7.2 rebounds, and 4.4 blocks per game, and totalling 133 blocks for the season (second in the nation).
-He broke the NSU record for blocks in a game (with 13) and was just one short of the NCAA record of 14 shared by four players.
+As a sophomore, he was honorable mention all-Southland Conference selection after averaging 9.8 points, 7.2 rebounds, and 4.4 blocks per game, and totalling 133 blocks for the season, which was second-best in the nation.
+He broke the Northwestern State record for blocks in a game with 13, which was just one short of the NCAA record of 14 shared by four players.

 Professional career

 After going undrafted at the 2005 NBA draft, Fischer signed his first professional contract with the Polish club Anwil Włocławek.
 However, he left Anwil after only three games.
 In January 2006, he signed with the Roanoke Dazzle of the NBA D-League.

 For the 2006–07 season, he signed with EWE Baskets Oldenburg of the German Bundesliga.
 The following season, he played in Belgium with Euphony Bree.

 On July 17, 2008, he signed a one-year contract with the Israeli club Maccabi Tel Aviv.
 On August 2, 2009, he re-signed with Maccabi for one more season.

 On July 24, 2010, he signed a one-year contract with the Spanish club Real Madrid.
 On August 1, 2011, he moved to another Spanish club, Bilbao Basket, for the 2010–11 season.

 On August 25, 2012, he signed with the Ukrainian club Donetsk.

 On September 27, 2013, he signed with the NBA's Washington Wizards.
 However, he was later waived by the Wizards on October 16.

 On November 24, 2013, he signed a one-year contract with the German club Brose Baskets.
 In April 2014, he was named to the German League's All-Basketball Bundesliga First Team.

 On August 2, 2014, he signed a one-year deal with Russian club UNICS Kazan.
 In the 2014–15 EuroLeague season, he averaged 13.1 points per game, with a 75 percent field goal percentage from the field, and averaged 5.7 rebounds per game.

 On July 15, 2015, Fischer signed a one-year contract with the Israeli club Hapoel Jerusalem.
 On March 25, 2016, he parted ways with Hapoel, after averaging 8.7 points and 5 rebounds per game in the Israeli League.

 On January 8, 2017, Fischer signed with the Capitanes de Arecibo of Puerto Rico.
 He left Arecibo, after appearing in three games, and on March 14, 2017, he signed with Latvian club Valmiera, for the rest of the season.

 On August 8, 2017, Fischer signed with the Shiga Lakestars, of the Japanese B.League.

 On February 10, 2019, Fischer returned to Israel for a third stint, joining Bnei Herzliya for the rest of the season.

 On December 11, 2019, Fischer signed with Elitzur Eito Ashkelon of the Israeli National League for the rest of the season.